 For vacation planning, please check out our Vacation Planning Guide and purchase discounted tickets.
 While in San Diego, please visit the San Diego Visitor Information Center at 996 North Harbor Drive just south of the Broadway Pier.
 The Center has current information on a variety of activities, attractions, dining and lodging options.

-Visit the International Visitor Information Center at 1140 North Harbor Drive (phone 619.236.1212) in front of the B Street Cruise Ship Terminal.
+Visit the San Diego Visitor Information Center at 996 North Harbor Drive in front of the Broadway Pier.

 The Port of San Diego is a convenient gateway to exotic cruise vacations from San Diego that include the Mexican Riviera, Hawaii, the California Coast and the Panama Canal.
-With more than 200 cruise ships representing nine cruise lines, there’s a cruise to suit every type of vacationer on almost every type of budget.
+With more than 80 cruise calls representing seven cruise lines, there's a cruise to suit every type of vacationer on almost every type of budget.